LuizFernando991/Events/README.md

 ## Frontend

-first open the frontend folder and:
+first open the client folder and:

 1 - Fill the .env file with the following variables (you can copy and paste .env.example and rename to .env):
 ```dotenv